vaiva2/lille-templeventy/README.md

 # STEPS AFTER COPYING
 1. Ctrl + F and update name from "11ty-template"
-2. Connect to Neocities + Porkbun
+2. Connect DNS spaghetti to Neocities and wherever your custom domain is
 3. Github action to automatically deploy to Neocities upon updating:
   * Add Neocities API token into repo secrets
   * Create ```.github / workflows / deploy-to-neocities.yml``` at project root